acend/kubernetes-basics-training/INSTALL.md

 ## Installation

-For this lab to run there is an Kubernetes cluster required to work with.
+For this lab to run there is a Kubernetes cluster required to work with.

 ### Kubernetes Basics